Offering a wide range of truly meaningful spiritual experiences

 Kabbalat Shabbat Services, both in person and livestreamed, begin at 6:30 p.m. and last about an hour.
 Shabbat morning services begin at 10:30 a.m. and conclude before noon.
 Services are held for all major Jewish holidays and the High Holy Days, as well as several commemorative occasions.

-Prayer is a language that each of us speaks and hears in a different way.
-When we pray together, we try to find meaning within the chorus of diverse voices.
-With their engaging sermons and stimulating teachings, our Rabbi and guest speakers show us how the lessons from the past are relevant to our lives today.
+Prayer is a language that each of us speaks and hears differently.
+When we pray together, we seek meaning within the chorus of diverse voices.
+With engaging sermons and stimulating teachings, our Rabbi, lay leaders, and guest speakers show us how the lessons from the past are relevant to our lives today.

 Our services are fully egalitarian (i.e., men and women participate equally).
 We believe we have found a healthy balance between the traditional and the creative.
 Prayers are recited and sung in both Hebrew and English.
 Music is a very important part of our services, and we use both traditional and contemporary melodies.
 Attendees from a wide range of Jewish backgrounds find our services rewarding, fulfilling, and enjoyable.